Soccer-Leipzig slip up in Bundesliga start with 1-1 draw at Stuttgart | Sports-Games

 Soccer-Leipzig slip up in Bundesliga start with 1-1 draw at Stuttgart

 RB Leipzig dropped points at the start of their Bundesliga season, drawing 1-1 at VfB Stuttgart on Sunday despite taking the lead and missing a bagful of chances in the second half.
+Leipzig, who last week lost 5-3 to Bayern Munich in the German Super Cup, got off to a flying start with 2021/22 Bundesliga player of the season Christopher Nkunku slotting home to give them the lead in the eighth minute.

+RB Leipzig dropped points at the start of their Bundesliga season, drawing 1-1 at VfB Stuttgart on Sunday despite taking the lead and missing a bagful of chances in the second half.

-Leipzig, who last week lost 5-3 to Bayern Munich in the German Super Cup, got off to a flying start with 2021/22 Bundesliga player of the season Christopher Nkunku slotting in for the lead in the eighth minute.
+Leipzig, who last week lost 5-3 to Bayern Munich in the German Super Cup, got off to a flying start with 2021/22 Bundesliga player of the season Christopher Nkunku slotting home to give them the lead in the eighth minute.
+They gradually eased off and Stuttgart found space to attack, with Naouirou Ahamada's strike from the edge of the box levelling the scores in the 31st minute with the France youth international's first career goal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)